about

 2014

--Planned and coordinated a Yarn Bombing project for Monroe St. Bridge
+Yarn Bombing The Bridge, project for Monroe St. Bridge in Washington D.C.

 2013